develax/RazorExpress/README.md

 Intro
 ===

-When I just started to dive into the world of *Node.js* after years of working with [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) I couldn't find any *view template engine* that was as convenient, elegant, concise, and syntactically close to native HTML markup language as [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/layout) was.
-And when it comes to code it's also syntactically close to the original C# language.
+When I just started to dive into the world of *Node.js* after years of working with [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) I couldn't find any *view template engine* that was as convenient, elegant, concise, and syntactically close to native [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) as [ASP.NET MVC Razor syntax](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) was.
+And when it comes to code it's also syntactically close to the original [C# language](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
 Actually, **ASP.NET MVC Razor markup is a hybrid of HTML markup and C# programming language**.
-This is exactly what I expected to see in the NodeJS world - **a hybrid of HTML and JavaScript**.
+This is exactly what I expected to see in the *NodeJS* world - **a hybrid of HTML and JavaScript**.

+The closest to *Razor* currently supported library for *NodeJs & Express* I could find was [Vash](https://www.npmjs.com/package/vash).
+But in some points, it was quite different from *ASP.NET MVC Razor* syntax which I was used to and it just looked much less concise and convenient to me (the concepts of layouts and partial blocks, for example).
+In short, it did not suit me completely and what's more important I couldn't see its current development.

 A brief comparison of Node.JS layout engines
 ---